siderolabs/talos/website/content/docs/v0.7/Reference/configuration.md

     hostname: worker-1 # Used to statically set the hostname for the host.
     # `interfaces` is used to define the network interface configuration.
     interfaces:
-        - interface: "" # The interface name.
+        - interface: eth0 # The interface name.
-          cidr: "" # The CIDR to use.
+          cidr: 192.168.2.0/24 # Assigns a static IP address to the interface.
           # A list of routes associated with the interface.
-          routes: []
+          routes:
-          bond: null # Bond specific options.
-          # VLAN specific options.
-          vlans: []
+            - network: 0.0.0.0/0 # The route's network.
+              gateway: 192.168.2.1 # The route's gateway.
-          mtu: 0 # The interface's MTU.
+          mtu: 1500 # The interface's MTU.

+          # # Bond specific options.
+          # bond:
+          #     # The interfaces that make up the bond.
+          #     interfaces:
+          #         - eth0
+          #         - eth1
+          #     mode: 802.3ad # A bond option.
+          #     lacpRate: fast # A bond option.

-          dhcp: false # Indicates if DHCP should be used.
+          # # Indicates if DHCP should be used to configure the interface.
-          ignore: false # Indicates if the interface should be ignored.
-          dummy: false # Indicates if the interface is a dummy interface.
+          # dhcp: true

-          dhcpOptions: null # DHCP specific options.
+          # # DHCP specific options.
+          # dhcpOptions:
+          #     routeMetric: 1024 # The priority of all routes received via DHCP.
     # Used to statically set the nameservers for the host.
     nameservers:
         - 9.8.7.6